Jan. 6 brings Democrats, Cheneys together — with GOP mostly absent - NewsBreak

 But that was then.

-On Thursday, Democrats rallied around their former nemesis, making clear that whatever animosities they harbored in the past would be discarded while the sides share a common foe in Trump.Some from Alabama plead guilty, others face trial in Capitol insurrection
+On Thursday, Democrats rallied around their former nemesis, making clear that whatever animosities they harbored in the past would be discarded while the sides share a common foe in Trump.‘Democracy was attacked’: Biden reflects on Capitol insurrection

 “We were very honored by his being here,” said Speaker Nancy Pelosi (D-Calif.), who had once accused Cheney of being “proud” to champion torture in the War on Terror.
 “He has a right to be on the floor, as a former member of the House.
 And I was happy to welcome him back, and to congratulate him on the courage of Liz Cheney.”